On Bornholm you are never too far from water, in fact you are never more than 15 minutes away from the crystal clear water of the baltic sea.

 In both ends of the beach there are great options for buying food or drinks with restaurants, cafées, and restrooms available.

 Dueodde strand, Dueoddeklitter og gryder

 Dueodde strand is Bornholm's, Denmark's, maybe even Europe's best beach.
-The beach goes on for a whole 10 kilometers from Sømarken in the east all the way to Snogebæk in the west.
-I some spots the beach is even as wide as 100 meters.
+The beach goes on for a whole 10 kilometers from Sømarken in the west all the way to Snogebæk in the east.
+In some spots the beach is even as wide as 100 meters.

 If you don't feel like lying on the beach you can find some rest away from the wind in between the dunes and hills along the beach.

 Beyond the shoreline there are varying depths, it is however, for the most part very shallow, which is why Dueodde is largely popular among families with smaller children.

 Besides it's extremely smooth and fine sand, Dueodde is especially known for Dueodde Fyrtårn.
 It's definetely worth taking a trip up to the top of the tower, where you'll have an amazing view of the coastline and the beach.

 There are plenty of options for parking, and by the parking you'll find a kiosk, public restrooms, and a bus connection to the rest of the island.

 Boderne strand, Boderne

 Boderne strand is one of the larger beaches on the south side of Bornholm.
 Pretty much the entire southern coast is a beach but only in a few spots is there an established public beach.
 Boderne Strand is one of those.
 It's 1-2 kilometers long and 20 meters wide.
 The ocean floor is sandy all the way out.